-But as Rory began to separate her herself from her mom, she had the right to choose her behavior and the potential consequences.
-Because it was a TV show written with female viewer in mind, Lorelai and Rory eventually work through the pain of the changing dynamic.
+But as Rory began to separate herself from her mom, she had the right to choose her behavior and the potential consequences.
+Because it was a TV show written with female viewers in mind, Lorelai and Rory eventually worked through the pain of the changing dynamic.

 Sex Advice From Your Best Friend Daughter?
 NOPE

 As mothers, when we create a best-friend dynamic with our daughters, we often burden them with unspoken expectations.
 Your adult child does not have the authority or ability to challenge your thinking in the same way a peer BFF would be able to.

 Ever heard of “The Powdered Butt Syndrome”?
 Basically, it is the response a parent has when a child tries to give them advice.
 It sounds something like this:

 Parent responds: Are you telling me what to do?
 Remember, I powdered your diapered butt for years!

 Daughters Can Be Close Friends, But Are Not Designed To Be Your Bestie

 Honestly, your adult daughter should not be the person you share your sex life with or your frustrations about your spouse.
 She is not equipped to function as a safe, neutral container for your anxiety about her dad or your marriage.
 That is the role of a best friend who is also experiencing hot flashes, retirement anxiety and is herself wondering if she still loves her husband.

 Your daughter is your child, not your best friend.
 Take her shopping, buy her an expensive coffee, and get matching Ugg slippers if you are into twinning.
 Keeping your Mom problems off the topic list will free her to develop into her own woman.